-It is hoped this will shed the light of understanding about Grades, Ratings, and Rankings.
+It is hoped this article will shed the light of understanding about Grades, Ratings, and Rankings.

 Before we start - as explained more fully on the NZ Bridge website, masterpoints are awarded for success in any club session played.
 There are three types of masterpoints, A, B and C points.
 The top placed pair on club nights are always awarded 40 "C" points each, with lesser placings earning a lesser number of C points on a sliding scale that depends on the number of tables in play.
 100 C points aggregate to make one "B" point.